yargs/yargs/README.markdown

 But all hope is not lost, dear reader, because there is Optimist, proving that option parsing doesn't have to suck (as much).

 With Optimist, the options are just a hash!
-No optstrings required.
+No optstrings attached.
 -------------------------------------------------------------------

 xup.js: